-This is one of my comfort mixing rums for Tiki drinks – its a New Zealand rum brand using distilled and imported Jamaican rum.
+This is one of my comfort mixing rums for Tiki drinks.

-On its own i find it a too rough on the edges, then again i haven`t tried the older ones yet, except for the 12 yo which also is a ok sipper.
-But in mixing – and especially with tiki drinks its good, it just marries so well with fruit juices, syrups and other rums.
+On its own i find it a bit too rough on the edges (then again i haven`t tried the older ones yet, except for the 12 yo which also is easier to sip).
+But in mixing – and especially with tiki drinks its good, it marries well with fruit juices, syrups and other rums.

 0.5 oz fresh lime juice